xSolutions365/bank-account-api-nodejs/README.md

 # Bank Account Solution

-This solution contains a simple Bank Account web application with a REST API, a front-end built with React and Vite, and accompanying tests.
+This solution contains a simple Bank Account MVC project with a REST API back-end and a React front-end built with Vite.

 ## Project Overview